mehdikerkar/Conferences-Workshops/README.md

 # presentations
-It's repository of some presentations
+It is a repository of my presentations

+HackINI 2018
+  -Applied Cryptography
+  -Art Of Steganography